globocom/secDevLabs/owasp-top10-2016-mobile/m2/cool_games/README.md

     <img src="images/log_in.png"/>
 </p>

 Cool Games is a Flutter powered mobile app that serves as the mobile version of [GamesIRADOS.com](https://github.com/globocom/secDevLabs/tree/master/owasp-top10-2017-apps/a10/games-irados).
-It is built with a mobile front-end a Golang powered back-end.
+It is built with a mobile front-end and a Golang powered back-end.

 ## Index